jsntv200/redant-home/_posts/2012-03-30-keyed-link-authentication-bypassing-the-sign-up-hurdle-with-super-soft-joins.md

 keywords: super soft joins
 image_small: "/assets/uploads/2012/clear-your-vision-home-small.jpg"
 image: "/assets/uploads/2012/clear-your-vision-home.jpg"
-excerpt-short: How we use super-soft joins to interact with users on personal subjects.
+excerpt_short: How we use super-soft joins to interact with users on personal subjects.
-excerpt-long: Sometimes engaging users can be difficult if the subject matter is intensely personal.
+excerpt_long: Sometimes engaging users can be difficult if the subject matter is intensely personal.
 Super-soft joins helped us help people quit drugs.
 tags: []
 time: ''